collectionspace/cspace-ui.js/docs/developer/PluginGuide/README.md

 # Plugin Guide

 Plugins modify or extend the functionality of the CollectionSpace UI by supplying configuration options to be merged into the configuration of the UI.
-The cspace-ui project contains some standard built-in plugins in its source tree (in the plugins directory), but plugins may also be authored as separate projects, and distributed as separate npm packages that are configured into the UI at runtime.
+The cspace-ui project contains built-in plugins in its source tree (in the [src/plugins](../../../src/plugins) directory), but plugins may also be authored as separate projects, and distributed as npm packages that are configured into the UI at runtime.

 ## API